scorpiodiagrams/fdg/wiki/appendix_a.md

+!!Polyglot
+#page(0)

-#+title: Appendix A: Scheme
+# Appendix A: Scheme
-#+STARTUP: noindent

 #Quote( Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary.
 Scheme demonstrates that a very small number of rules for forming expressions, with no restrictions on how they are composed, suffice to form a practical and efficient programming language that is flexible enough to support most of the major programming paradigms in use today.)
-#Caption( IEEE Standard for the Scheme Programming Language [10], p.
+#Caption IEEE Standard for the Scheme Programming Language [10], p.
 3)

-Here we give an elementary introduction to Scheme.#FootnoteRef(1) For a more precise explanation of the language see the IEEE standard [10]; for a longer introduction see the textbook [1].
+Here we give an elementary introduction to Scheme.#Footnote(1) For a more precise explanation of the language see the IEEE standard [10]; for a longer introduction see the textbook [1].

 Scheme is a simple programming language based on expressions.
 An expression names a value.
 For example, the numeral =3.14= names an approximation to a familiar number.
 There are primitive expressions, such as a numeral, that we directly recognize, and there are compound expressions of several kinds.